Welcome to the fourth day of the FAS Informatics Bioinformatics Tips and Tricks Workshop!

 consecutively.
 In those cases, using only if else can get complicated

-statement needs to be ended with a
+because each if statement needs to be ended with a

-and those are hard to keep track of.
+fi and those are hard to keep track of.
 Imagine a script

 that extracts certain metadata from different file types.
 If the file is

-, you might want to use bcftools
+a .vcf, you might want to use bcftools to

 process it.
-If the file is a .bam
+If the file is a .bam, you might want to use

-, etc. If the file is neither, you might want to
+samtools, etc. If the file is neither, you might want to

 print an error message.
 Here is an example of how elif

-to catch everything else can be used to
+followed by an else to catch everything else can be used to

 manage that scenario: